Search

 So, it is not entirely true that the mind is so very markedly set aside in some part of the body.
 It is vitally associated with the body as if it is permeating every cell.
 Inasmuch as a parallel existence of the mind and the body cannot be conceded due to the action and reaction appearing to take place daily between the mind and the body as if they are one and the same, as if they are two phases of one single element acting, many have held that there is no such gap between the mind and the body—it is one single act taking place which, for want of better words, we may say psycho-physical, sometimes psychosomatic.
 ‘Psycho’ and ‘somatic’ are not two different concepts; they are only two words used to convey a single operation which is not just partly physical and partly mental, but at the same time is psychological and physical.

 We are both mind and body at the same time.
 We are the mind-body complex.
-This is what we mean by saying ‘psycho-physical’—the human mind is also the human body and vice-versa.
-The human body is the human mind to such an extent that it appears that the body is nothing but a concrescence of the mind.
+This is what we mean by saying 'psycho-physical'—the human mind is also the human body and vice-versa, the human body is the human mind to such an extent that it appears that the body is nothing but a concrescence of the mind.
 An ethereal, rarified form of the body seems to be the mind, and a more dense form of the mind is the body.

 The concept of the five koshas or sheaths, well known to us in Vedantic parlance, seems to justify this feeling.
 We have heard that there are sheaths, koshas—annamaya, pranamaya, manomaya, vijnanamaya, anandamaya koshas—described to us in such a way that we are made to feel that they are like five shirts that the soul is putting on, like peels of an onion, one being there over the other.
 But the sheaths are not so placed; they are not coats or shirts or peels.
 They are densities of a particular activity which is called individuality, jivatva, and we cannot demarcate the presence of one sheath from the presence and activity of another sheath.
-There is a gradual density, or condensation of activity, we may say, appearing to take place from inward to outward performance, and a rarification from outward to inner conditions.
+There is a gradual density, or condensation of activity, we may say, appearing to take place from inward to outward performance, and a rarefication from outward to inner conditions.
 It is one single modification in a gradated system of concretisation of experience from the centre of our personality inwardly to the outer periphery of our experience, ending with the physical body.

 In a similar manner seems to be the relationship of the mind to the body.
 Psychology in its history, right from early times until the present day, has been a very interesting study, and its studies are not complete even today.
 Researches are being conducted to astonishing conclusions in respect of our own internal make-up.
 We are great mysteries and wonders in our own selves.
 We are not so simple individuals—going for a walk, having our meal and going to sleep—nothing of the kind is what we are.
 Very interesting, complicated and inaccessible is our essential nature.

 We are mostly in what they call the conscious level of activity.
 We are just now conscious, and this state of a conscious mental activity is mostly considered as the whole of activity.
 Whatever I am thinking just now is the whole of what I am thinking.
 This is, again, a crude understanding of how the mind can act and react.
 There are immense possibilities in our minds which can shoot forth such forms of experience that in a moment we can become different individuals, to our own surprise, and we would not be a moment afterwards what we were a moment before.
 There are capacities in us to behave as all the forms of species that appear to be there in creation.
-Every species is imbedded here in potential form in human nature, the lower as well as the higher.
+Every species is embedded here in potential form in human nature, the lower as well as the higher.
 The divinised potentialities and the lower potencies are both present in human nature.
 The conscious activity of the mind is not actually the whole of activity.

 Our life in the world is conditioned by pressures from outside to such an extent that we cannot be wholly free in our conscious life.
 This limitation to our mental freedom arises on account of the existence of other people who also have similar minds and would expect a similar kind of freedom to act in society.
 The conceding of freedom to others as one would like to have freedom to one’s own self is, at the same time, a limitation that one puts on the freedom of one’s own self.
 We cannot be entirely free if other people also are to be equally free, because the very existence of another is a limitation on the existence of our own self.
 We cannot be free inasmuch as there are other things which are also clamouring to be equally free.
 Inasmuch as everyone cannot be absolutely free, because absolute freedom granted to everyone would be the abolition of freedom to anyone, freedom seems to be a very peculiar thing as it implies the presence of a limitation together with what we consider to be the act of freedom.